-Andy Garrigue – Business owner with a passion for music, especially blues.
-Music critic/correspondent since 1991 (currently Richmond Times-Dispatch).
-Harmonica player.
+Business owner and high school teacher with a passion for music, especially blues.
+Music critic/correspondent since 1991 (Style Weekly, Richmond Times-Dispatch).
+Avid harmonica player.

-Joe Gianfortoni – Retired physician, adventurer, music aficionado.
+Retired physician, adventurer, and music aficionado.
 Voluntary bookkeeper for JAMinc.

-Kay Landry – Former promoter/sound tech at Ashland Coffee & Tea.
-Consultant to restoration/programming of the Ashland Theater.
+Former promoter, booker and sound tech at Ashland Coffee and Tea and former consultant to the Ashland Theater.

-Bill Rice – Life-long resident of RVA, former photojournalist with TV8 and current supporter of the local music scene via the Richmond Folk Festival (artist host) and the Old Dominion Barn Dance (stage manager) and Shockoe Sessions Live (camera operator).
+Lifelong resident of RVA, former photojournalist with TV8 and current supporter of the local music scene via the Richmond Folk Festival (artist host), the Old Dominion Barn Dance (stage manager) and Shockoe Sessions Live (camera operator).

-Tim Timberlake – Veteran emcee/stage manager of folk, bluegrass and Americana events.
+Veteran emcee/stage manager of Americana events.
 Programming Committee, Richmond Folk Festival.
-Now hosting JAMinc’s In Your Ear radio show on WCVE Richmond Public Radio.
+Now hosting JAMinc’s “Pages Kitchen…the Swamp Sessions” on VPM Music and online radio station, The Breeze.

 We would also like to acknowledge significant contribution of two former board members who we lost to cancer: W. Scott Street, a distinguished attorney and past president of the Virginia State Bar, but more importantly a player and lover of the banjo and bluegrass.
 His pro bono support of musicians all over the country is legendary.
-Each October, JAMinc and the Richmond Folk Festival present the Scott Street Five String Finals in his memory, a youth banjo contest with substantial prize money for the winners.
-Learn about it at the Richmond Folk Festival website.
+For five years, JAMinc and the Richmond Folk Festival presented the Scott Street Five String Finals in his memory, a youth banjo contest with substantial prize money for the winners.
+Many, like Victor Furtado and Tray Wellington, have gone on to impressive careers.